BOYS AND GIRLS TENNIS

 1. Schedules: All schools must play matches on dates scheduled by Section XI.
 For varsity postponements, the next available date policy must be followed.

-2. Match Time: Matches will start by 4:00 PM or earlier and no later than 20 minutes after the visiting team arrives (10-minute warm-up included in 20 minutes).
-Schools with only four courts should try to start matches as
+2. Match Time: Matches will start no later than 20 minutes after the visiting team arrives (10-minute warm-up included in 20 minutes).
+Schools with only four courts should try to start matches as early as possible. (revised 8/24/05)

-3. Match Play: Matches consist of four singles contests and three doubles contests.
+3. Match Play: Matches consist of three singles contests and four doubles contests.
 Each contest scores 1 point, and the team winning 4 points wins the match.
 Individuals may compete in only one contest per match.

 Matches will be 2 out of 3, 6-game sets, using no ad scoring.
-Sets tied at 6-all will use a 12-point tie breaker.
+Sets tied at 6-all will use a 12-point tiebreaker.
 The USTA format of no break while switching sides after the first game will be in effect.
 There will be a 90-second break during all other changeovers and at the completion of the first set.
 In a 3-set match, there is a 10-minute break if requested by either player. (revised 8/24/05)

 One can of balls (recommended USTA yellow) must be provided by the home school per match.